 - 2.1 A large number of schemes are likely to result in a significant effect on the European Sites.
-The key test is whether there would be an increase in nitrogen emissions into one or more European Sites once the development is occupied compared to if it was not built. - 2.2 The advice below is general in nature and does not remove the necessity to discuss this matter through a pre-application enquiry at an early point in the development process. - 2.3 It is also possible that there is another likely significant effect from the proposed development.
-It has already been noted that a large amount of development in the Borough, if not mitigated, would be likely to cause a significant effect due to recreational disturbance.
-This is generally addressed through the Bird Aware Solent Mitigation Scheme and a separate mitigation package.
-However, as set out above, there are many less common reasons why a significant effect may be caused and it is incumbent upon applicants to familiarise themselves with the issues involved. - 2.4 All of Havant Borough is within the catchment of a Wastewater Treatment Works that drains into a Solent European site.
+The key test is whether there would be an increase in nitrogen emissions into one or more European Sites once the development is occupied compared to if it was not built. - 2.2 The advice below is general in nature and does not remove the necessity to discuss this matter through a pre-application enquiry at an early point in the development process. - 2.3 It is also possible that there are other likely significant effects arising from the proposed development.
+It has already been noted that a large amount of development in the Borough, if not mitigated, would have an adverse effect on the integrity of the European Sites due to the increase in recreational disturbance.
+This is generally addressed through the Bird Aware Solent Mitigation Scheme.
+However, there are many less common reasons why a significant effect may be caused and it is incumbent upon applicants to familiarise themselves with the issues involved. - 2.4 All of Havant Borough is within the catchment of a Wastewater Treatment Works that drains into a Solent European site.
 As such, all of the Borough is affected.